 - Finally, a smooth and slow return of the hands toward the center of the body.
 It’s also sometimes accompanied by curling of the fingers.

-Difference between Startle reflex and Moro reflex
+Startle reflex vs Moro reflex

-The startle reflex is similar to the Moro reflex with a few differences.
+The startle reflex is similar to the Moro reflex, with a few differences.
 The hands don’t open or extend fully in the startle reflex.
 A sudden noise or movement may also evoke the reflex.

 These infant reflexes are building blocks for voluntary motor behaviors that develop with experience and maturity of the brain.